AlibabaCloudDocs/arms/intl.en-US/Prometheus Service/Tutorials/Use ARMS Prometheus Monitoring to monitor Go applications.md

     )
     ```

-2. Bind the monitoring interface to promhttp.Handler\(\).
+2. Associate the HTTP endpoint of Prometheus Monitoring with promhttp.Handler\(\).

     ```
-    http.Handle(path, promhttp.Handler()) //Initializes an HTTP handler.
+    http.Handle(path, promhttp.Handler()) //Initialize an HTTP handler.
     ```

-## Step 2: Deploy the application to the Container Service Kubernetes cluster
+## Step 2: Deploy the Go application to a Container Service for Kubernetes \(ACK\) cluster

-Deploy the application to the Container Service Kubernetes cluster so that ARMS Prometheus Monitoring can monitor and capture the application data.

-1. Run the following commands in the buildDockerImage.sh file by row:
+1. Run the following commands in the buildDockerImage.sh file line by line to create a Docker image named promethues-arms-aliyun-go-demo and push the image to Alibaba Cloud Docker Registry:

     ```
     mvn clean install -DskipTests
-    docker build -t <name of the local temporary Docker image>:<version of the local temporary Docker image> . --no-cache sudo docker tag <name of the local temporary Docker image>:<version of the local temporary Docker image> <registry domain name>/<namespace>/<image name>:<image version>
+    docker build -t <Name of the local temporary Docker image>:<Version of the local temporary Docker image> . --no-cache sudo docker tag <Name of the local temporary Docker image>:<Version of the local temporary Docker image> <Registry domain name>/<Namespace>/<Image name>:<Image version>
-    sudo docker push <registry domain name>/<namespace>/<image name>:<image version>
+    sudo docker push <Registry domain name>/<Namespace>/<Image name>:<Image version>
     ```

     Example: